cristianomariacumer/Veeam-surebackup-validator/README.md

 - The tool executes scripts on the host machine, so it should only be deployed in a trusted environment.
 - Consider implementing authentication/authorization if deploying in a production environment.
 - Restrict network access to the API endpoints to trusted clients.

+## Logging

+The application uses Loguru for advanced logging capabilities:

+- Console logs are displayed in a readable format
+- File logs are stored in the `logs` directory
+- Log files are automatically rotated when they reach 10MB
+- Old logs are deleted after 1 week

+You can customize the logging behavior by modifying the Loguru configuration in `app.py`.

 ## License